hashicorp/terraform-provider-azurerm/website/docs/r/subscription_cost_management_scheduled_action.html.markdown

 * `subscription_id` - (Required) The ID of the Subscription this Scheduled Action is scoped to.
 Changing this forces a new Azure Cost Management Scheduled Action for a Subscription to be created.

-* `view_name` - (Required) The name which is used for the Cost Management View which is used for the Scheduled Action.
+* `view_name` - (Required) The name of the Cost Management View that is used by the Scheduled Action.

 ---